Squarepusher: 1995–1999: Warp

 Squarepusher started considering new ideas about how to put music together.
 At this time James introduced Squarepusher to the music of Tod Dockstader, an American composer who had worked extensively in the 1960s, principally realising his compositions by tape editing.
 Alongside this Squarepusher was becoming interested in the work of 20th Century composers such as Stockhausen and Ligeti, specifically their electronic and electroacoustic works.

 After Budakhan Mindphone was completed in May 1998, Squarepusher went to South East Asia for two months, and on this trip acquired a selection of Gamelan instruments.
 He stated that he was keen to carry on with the method of making music he had developed making the "abstract jazz" elements of Music Is Rotted One Note.
 Given that the "abstract jazz/musique concrète" idea had in Tom's view been proven by Music Is Rotted One Note.
 He decided to switch focus slightly and approach the following phase with a less rigorous aesthetic in mind.

 This is the first record where Squarepusher started using effects processors in such a way that values for the available parameters would all vary as the piece progressed.

 Squarepusher relates that "Iambic 5 Poetry" is "apparently one of Björk's favourite songs".
 This period also produced the "Maximum Priest" EP.
 "Our Underwater Torch" was partially inspired by a developing obsession he had for the sounds of water.
 He stated that this piece was obliquely inspired by the films Solaris and Stalker by the Russian director Andrei Tarkovsky.
 The organ in this piece is triggered directly from an electric bass.
 "Decathlon Oxide" carried on the ideas initiated in "Fly Street" and "Varkatope" from Budakhan Mindphone and features a Gamelan gong.
-The record also contains remixes by Luke Vibert, Autechre and Matthew Yee King.
+The record also contains remixes by Luke Vibert, Autechre and Matthew Yee-King.

-Very few live shows happened around this time, although Squarepusher claims he did in fact do quite a few gigs unannounced:
+Very few live shows happened around this time, although Squarepusher claims he did in fact do quite a few performances unannounced:

 He did organise two shows for an ephemeral organisation known as the "Squarepusher Ensemble" which amongst others featured Jamie Lidell on vocals, Mick Beck on saxophone and Squarepusher on bass.
 The idea of the group was to try to approximate some of the aesthetic of Music Is Rotted One Note and Budakhan Mindphone.
 The improvisation took place with no guidelines.

 In March 1999, with the Budakhan Mindphone and "Maximum Priest" sessions wrapped up, he found himself in quite changed circumstances.
 He had made new friends in Sheffield and found himself a regular DJ and punter at various club nights around Sheffield.
 At this point he became quite skilled at tape editing.
 Another element that he was keen to bring back was the usage of sampled breakbeats.
 At this time, Squarepusher was frequenting a Manchester-based club night called "Schizm".
 It was run by friends of Sean Booth and Rob Brown from Autechre who themselves had played there on occasion.